Inspirational Stories

-This page will gather together personal stories from Language teachers - and learners, and others - to cheer up and bring inspiration to teachers young and older.
+This page gathers together personal stories from Language teachers, learners, and others - to cheer up and bring inspiration to teachers young and older.

 All of us have a story to tell about how a language has had a positive impact on our lives :